Accreditation – Education

 Department of Education offers two advanced programs as defined by the Council on Accreditation of Educator Preparation Providers (CAEP).
-CAEP accreditation for advanced programs is in process (2021).
-Both programs provide a sequence of advanced coursework which is approved by the Connecticut State Department of Education for cross-endorsement in the specialization area.
+Both programs are accredited by CAEP and provide a sequence of advanced coursework which is approved by the Connecticut State Department of Education for cross-endorsement in the specialization area.
 Additional examinations are required for cross-endorsement:

 - Teaching English to Speakers of Other Languages (TESOL) PK-12 (#111), M.A.